openstack-archive/networking-powervm/doc/source/policies/code-reviews.rst

 Code Review Practices
 ---------------------
-Neutron-PowerVM follows the `code review guidelines <https://wiki.openstack.org/wiki/ReviewChecklist>`_ as set forth for all OpenStack projects.
+Networking-PowerVM follows the `code review guidelines <https://wiki.openstack.org/wiki/ReviewChecklist>`_ as set forth for all OpenStack projects.
 It is expected that all reviewers are following the guidelines set forth on that page.